9romise/vite-plugin-ssh-deploy/README.md

 ## Features

-- Upload the local build directory to the host server
+- Upload the local build outdir to the host server
 - Backup from the host server

 ## Notice

-**You need to install unzip on the host server**
+**If you use zip mode, you need to install unzip on the host server**

-**if you want to backup, zip is also necessary**
+**if you want to backup, you need to install zip on the host server**

 ## Install